From Rotary to Touch-Tone: How the Trimline Telephone Bridged the Gap?

 Ergonomic Revolution in Telephone Design

 The trimline telephone's sleek design was more than just aesthetically pleasing; it represented a significant leap forward in ergonomics.
-By integrating the dial or keypad into the handset, it allowed users to dial numbers while holding the phone to their ear.
-This seemingly simple innovation had profound implications:
+Users could dial numbers while holding the phone to their ear because the dial or keyboard was built into the handset.
+This new idea, which seemed simple at first, had big effects:

 - Increased comfort during long conversations